Birth is a Pain in the Back!

 Positions to try

-- get off your back.
-If you are required to be in bed for medical reasons, try lying on your side, or even on hands and knees.
-A modified hands and knees position is better than laying on ones back.
+• Get off your back.
+If you are required to be in bed for medical reasons, try lying on your side or even on your hands and knees.
+A modified hands-and-knees position is better than lying on one's back.

 Other methods of relief

-A challenging task for a laboring woman is relaxing, but having relaxed muscles and mind is a well known way to encourage labor to progress and ease pain.
-If you are concerned with back labor, having a support person that is able to aid with each contraction in the way that best suits you is priceless.
+A challenging task for a laboring woman is relaxation, but having relaxed muscles and a calm mind is a well-known way to encourage labor to progress and ease pain.
+If you are concerned with back labor, having a support person who is able to aid with each contraction in the way that best suits you is priceless.

 Support

-Often times, women who have babies that are posterior also have labors that are longer and/or have erratic contraction patterns.
-This can mean many of the techniques described above will need to be used.
+Oftentimes, women who have babies that are posterior also have labors that are longer and/or have erratic contraction patterns.
+This can mean that many of the techniques described above will need to be used.
 This also means your partner may start to feel exhausted far before you are ready to deliver.

 Although you cannot tap out and have someone else have contractions for you, giving your partner the chance to take breaks and alternate with your labor doula means you will have fresh support for your entire labor.